UCL-Game-of-Stones/Process-Uniaxial-TDMS/README.md

 1. Download "Process Uniaxial TDMS.exe" from the [Releases](https://github.com/jessezondervan/Process-Uniaxial-TDMS/releases/) page.
 2. Place the executable in your desired directory.
-3. Run the application by double-clicking on the executable.
+3. Run the application by double-clicking on the executable. (note: The app may take a few seconds to start up as your antimalware software may be scanning it.
+I haven't yet implemented a splash screen that shows you it is loading.
+Don't worry, it will start, patience is king 😉)

 ## Usage
 Follow these steps to process your TDMS files: